Thyssen Fellowships 2019/20

 The deadline for application is October 5, 2018.

-All applications must be submitted through our online application system.
-This year’s application form will be open starting from 28 May 2018.
+All applications must be submitted through our online application system with application files sent in e-mail.
+This year’s application form will be open starting from 4 July 2018.

-Your application package should contain the following documents:
+Your application package that you should send in pdf should contain the following documents:

 - A letter of intent (max 1,500 words)